vert-x/vert-x.github.io/docs_md/core_manual_js.md

 It even allows client side JavaScript running in a browser to communicate on the same event bus.
 (More on that later).

-The event bus forms a large distributed bus spanning multiple server nodes and multiple browsers.
+The event bus forms a distributed peer-to-peer network spanning multiple server nodes and multiple browsers.

 The event bus API is incredibly simple.
 It basically involves registering handlers, unregistering handlers and sending and publishing messages.